 6. Notify Social Security Administration and Pension Administrators

 This will ensure that benefit payments are stopped and that the deceased person’s social security number is not used fraudulently.
-To notify the SSA, you’ll need to provide the deceased person’s social security number, date of death, and proof of death (such as a death certificate).
-You can do this by calling the SSA at 1-800-772-1213 or visiting your local SSA office.
+To notify the SSA, you’ll need to provide the decedent’s social security number, date of death, and proof of death (such as a death certificate).
+You can do this by calling the SSA at 1-800-772-1213 or visiting the local SSA office.

 Notifying pension administrators will vary depending on the plan.
-You may need to provide the deceased person’s social security number, date of death, and proof of death.
+You may need to provide the decedent’s social security number, date of death, and proof of death.
 Contact the pension administrator for more information on what is needed to notify them of a death.

 7. Coordinate with Family Members to Notify Friends and Family of the Passing

-When a loved one dies, it is important to notify friends and family as soon as possible.
+It is important to notify friends and family of a loved one’s death as soon as possible.
 This can be a difficult and emotional task, so it is often helpful to coordinate with other family members.

 There are a few different ways to notify people of the death.
 You can call or visit each person individually, or you can send out written notice.
 If you choose to call, it is often helpful to have a script ready so that you can deliver the news as concisely as possible.
 You will likely need to share the date and time of the funeral service as well as any other pertinent information.